 Medicare Comprehensive Care Joint Replacement (CJR) Models: Impact on the General PT

 Over 1 million total hip and total knee procedures were performed in the United States in 2014, approximately half of which were covered under Medicare.
 Physical therapists (PTs) are integrally involved in the care of these patients, providing postoperative care services to the vast majority of them.
 The Comprehensive Care for Joint Replacement (CJR) model is a new mandatory Medicare bundling model focused on patients with lower extremity joint replacements.
 The model will be implemented beginning April 1, 2016, and will be tested over a 5-year period.
 Under the CJR model, hospitals will be at financial risk for the care provided during the initial hospital stay, plus 90 days after discharge from the hospital.
 PTs who practice in the affected metropolitan areas and see these patient populations will continue to be paid under their normal payment structure, but should consider whether to enter into formal collaborator agreements with local hospitals.
 The presenters will provide critical information about the CJR model and how it will affect coverage and payment for physical therapist services.
-A Q & A session will follow.
+A Q and A session will follow.
 Free to members! $169 nonmembers.

 cert_Insert Up To